All Episodes

 I'm not against using our tools of intelligence to try to prevent people from attacking us.

-So for example, the foreign intelligence surveillance court, we should just apply it to foreigners, frankly.
+So, for example, the Foreign Intelligence Surveillance Court, we should just apply it to foreigners, frankly.

 That's what it's supposed to be.

-But if you work for a political candidate or you're an American, or if you're in America, you can't just s surveil these people without a Fourth Amendment warrant, a constitutional warrant.
+But if you work for a political candidate or you're an American, or if you're in America, you can't just surveil these people without a Fourth Amendment warrant, a constitutional warrant.

 And this is something Ray fundamentally doesn't get either.

-So Ray is sort of from this camp of, you know, sort of this Liz Chain camp of whatever goes.
+So, Ray is sort of from this camp of, you know, sort of this Liz Chain camp of whatever goes.

-And these people think that, oh, well, yeah, that's just fine.
+And these people think that, oh, well, yeah, that's just fine, but the Constitution doesn't apply to a FISA warrant.

 They have a lower standard.